Watch Over You

-"Watch Over You" is a song by American hard rock band Alter Bridge.
+"Watch Over You" is a song by American rock band Alter Bridge.
 Written by lead guitarist Mark Tremonti and lead vocalist Myles Kennedy, it was produced by Michael "Elvis" Baskette and featured on the band's 2007 second studio album Blackbird.
 The track was released as the second single from the album on January 14, 2008, peaking at number 19 on the US Billboard Mainstream Rock Songs chart.
 An alternate version of the track featuring additional vocals by Lacuna Coil singer Cristina Scabbia was also later made available as a digital download.

 Promotion and release

 "Watch Over You" was released as the second single from Blackbird on January 14, 2008.
 The song was also featured in a number of episodes of Celebrity Rehab with Dr. Drew, which led to it becoming known as an "unofficial anthem" for the show.
 It is usually played in a "stripped down" acoustic format, often by lead vocalist and rhythm guitarist Myles Kennedy alone.

 In April 2008, an alternate version of "Watch Over You" featuring additional vocals by Lacuna Coil singer Cristina Scabbia was released as a single.
 Speaking about the collaboration, Scabbia claimed that she was "honoured and grateful for the awesome experience".